Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 Because analyzing documents and building models take time, these operations are implemented as [**long-running operations**][dotnet_lro_guidelines].
 Long-running operations consist of an initial request sent to the service to start an operation, followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

-For long running operations in the Azure SDK, the client exposes a `Start<operation-name>` method that returns an `Operation<T>`.
-You can use the extension method `WaitForCompletionAsync()` to wait for the operation to complete and obtain its result.
+For long running operations in the Azure SDK, the client exposes a method that returns an `Operation<T>` object.
+You can set its parameter `waitUntil` to `WaitUntil.Completed` to wait for the operation to complete and obtain its result; or set it to `WaitUntil.Started` if you just want to start the operation and consume the result later.
 A sample code snippet is provided to illustrate using long-running operations [below](#extract-layout).

 ### Thread safety
 We guarantee that all client instance methods are thread-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-service-methods-thread-safety)).
 This ensures that the recommendation of reusing client instances is always safe, even across threads.